 That said, for the same reasons that we mounted the Black Buck operations, risk mitigation, there might still have been a prudent reaction, a repositioning of a modest force and other activities, just in case.

 That is entirely believable.

 Grupo 8 de Caza received its first Mirage IIIEA in the middle of 1972 and were joined by two 2-seat variants (IIIDA) soon after.
-Their role was air defence of Buenos Aries, formed into a single squadron, 1 Escuadron de Caza, at Mariano Moreno.
-The second batch of seven Mirage IIIEA’s were also obtained in 1980, also based at the same location.
+Their role was the air defence of Buenos Aries, formed into a single squadron, 1 Escuadron de Caza, at Mariano Moreno.
+The second batch of seven Mirage IIIEA’s was also obtained in 1980, also based at the same location.

 Both had a 30mm DEFA cannon but the missile fit varied between the two batches.